knownasilya/ember-toggle/README.md

   defaultShowLabels: true, // defaults to false
   defaultTheme: 'light',   // defaults to 'default'
   defaultSize: 'small',    // defaults to 'medium'
-  defaultOff: 'False',     // defaults to 'Off'
+  defaultOffLabel: 'False',     // defaults to 'Off'
-  defaultOn: 'True'        // defaults to 'On'
+  defaultOnLabel: 'True'        // defaults to 'On'
 };
 ```
 > note: the IOS theme is referred to as just `ios` not `ios7` as was indicated in the originating CSS source